compose-spec/compose-spec/05-services.md

 ### expose

 `expose` defines the ports that Compose exposes from container.
-These ports must be accessible to linked services and SHOULD NOT be published to the host machine.
+These ports must be accessible to linked services and should not be published to the host machine.
 Only the internal container ports can be specified.

 ```yml